zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 ## The protocol

-At the start of the process, the client and server have the following inputs:
+At the start of the process, the client knows:
-  - `SADDR_CANONICAL`: The address at which the server is listening.
-    This must be exactly the same string as the `socket` in the connect string.
-  - `COOKIE`: The value of the cookie.

-The client additionally knows:
   - `SADDR_USE`: The address at which to connect to the server.

+At the start of the process, the client and server additionally know:
+  - `SADDR_CANONICAL`: The address at which the server is actually listening.
+    This must be exactly the same string as the `socket` value in the connect string.
-    (It may be different from `SADDR_CANONICAL`
+    (It may be different from `SADDR_USE`
     if e.g. the client is running in a container.)
+  - `COOKIE`: The value of the cookie.

 1. The client connects to the server at `SADDR_USE`.